amrit110/amrit110.github.io/_posts/2021-04-26-git-worktree.md

 Can you relate to this?
 No?
 You guys love stashing?
 In that case, you can skip the rest of this post.

-Enter git worktree, it allows you maintain independent copies of the repo, where each copy is a working branch at the same time!
+Enter git worktree, it allows you to maintain independent copies of the repo, where each copy is a working branch at the same time!

-All you need to do to get started is, get rid of your old repo (ah ah ah not so fast!, as much as you'd like to, don't `rm -rf <repo>` before you commit your local changes to your remote copy).
+All you need to do to get started is, get rid of your old repo (ah ah ah not so fast!, as much as you'd like to, don't `rm -rf <repo>` before you commit and push your local changes to your remote copy).
 So with a clean slate, let's start with

 ```bash